johnkerl/miller/go/README.md

 A TL;DR for anyone wanting to compile and run the Go port of Miller:

 * `go build` -- produces the `mlr` executable
+* Miller has tens of unit tests and thousands of regression tests:
-* `go test ./...` -- runs a relatively small number of unit tests
+  * `go test mlr/src/...` runs the unit tests.
-* `go test` -- runs the same as `mlr regtest`.
-Note that (see `mlr regtest -h`) the latter gives you more options.
+  * `go test` runs the regression tests.
+This runs the same tests that `mlr regtest` runs by default, but note that (see `mlr regtest -h`) the latter gives you more options.
   * `./mlr regtest` -- runs `regtest/cases`, which are cases passing on all platforms
     * `./mlr regtest regtest/cases-pending-go-port` -- needing Go code to be ported from C
     * `./mlr regtest regtest/cases-pending-windows` -- for Go code already ported from C but needing some work for Windows

 Pre-release/rough-draft docs are at http://johnkerl.org/miller6.